 While there are certainly deals to be had in terms of packaging home and auto insurance, it’s usually best to keep life insurance separate.
-Here’s a guide to help you understand, compare, and evaluate insurance bundles involving life insurance.
+This guide will to help you understand, compare, and evaluate insurance bundles involving life insurance.

 Why Insurance Companies Offer Bundles

 For insurance companies, customer retention is crucial.
 Sure, they’re always seeking to acquire new customers.
 But retaining current customers for longer periods of time is a much less consuming initiative that yields the overarching end goal: revenue.
 By bundling different products, they’re able to bring prices down while still keeping revenues up over the long term.

 Think of it this way: would you rather someone give you $50 once, or $20 three times?
 The same principle applies to your bundled insurance premium.
 Your insurance company would rather keep you for a longer period of time (if not your entire life) at a lower price than lose your business after a year or two.
 There’s also an element of commitment at play: leaving your insurance company is a bigger decision when you have all of your insurance coverage through them.

 Lastly, it costs the insurance company less to assess a customer who has already been underwritten for another policy, thus increasing their profit margins.